twisted/pydoctor/docs/source/usage.rst

 Currently, custom HTLM templates needs to be handled with some "monkeypatch" that will selectively use the appropriate templates.

-See the `Twisted custom class documentation <https://twistedmatrix.com/documents/current/api/twisted.python._release.APIBuilder.html>`_.
+See the `Twisted APIBuilder custom class documentation <https://twistedmatrix.com/documents/current/api/twisted.python._release.APIBuilder.html>`_.
 Naviguate to the source code for a better overview.
 The key thing is to apply a patch to the :py:func:`pydoctor:pydoctor.templatewriter.util.templatefile` function before the build.

 .. note:: Not fully documented, prone to break